alessandrozuccotti/starter-academic-website/content/home/experience.md

     location: Italy
     date_start: '2015-01-01'
     date_end: ''
-    description: I have been giving private physics lesson (both in presence and online) regularly since 2015, to students coming from departments of physics, aerospace engineering, mechanical engineering and electronic engineering.
+    description: "I have been giving private physics lesson (both in presence and online) regularly since 2015, to students coming from departments of physics, aerospace engineering, mechanical engineering and electronic engineering."

 - title: Mathematics and Physics professor
     company: "Enriques" scientific High School